CMiksche/benford/README.md

         // distribution array of the numbers 1 to 9 in the input number array }

-The ChiSquared result is a float and describes how well Benford's Law was matched.
+The CalcBenfords().ChiSquared result is a float and describes how well Benford's Law was matched.
 Lower is better.

-The Probability describes how relevant ChiSquared is.
-It should be >= 0.9

-getDist() returns the distribution of the numbers.
+CalcBenfords().Dist returns the distribution of the numbers 1 to 9 in the input array.

 ## Development